dewab-org/mping/DESIGN.md

 ## Overview

 `mping` is a terminal TUI for multi-host ping monitoring.
 It accepts hosts on the CLI and at runtime, pings them concurrently with a pluggable backend, and renders a sortable table showing RTT, success/failure counts, last OK time, and errors.
 The UI remains responsive via a worker pool and per-host schedulers.
-Settings can be changed on the fly (interval, timeout, refresh, sort, theme).
+Settings (interval, timeout, refresh, sort, theme, backend, system args) can be changed on the fly.

 ## Core Behavior
 - Hosts accepted via CLI (space/comma/newline), `--file`/`-f` (one per line), and runtime Add Hosts dialog.